-Do you know the best ways to handle maintenance issues for your Renton rental property?
+Do you know the best ways to handle maintenance issues for your Kent rental property?
 Maintenance and repairs can become an area of contention between a landlord and a tenant.
 Read some of our best on how to manage requests in our latest post!

 One of the most demanding parts of being a landlord can be keeping up with the maintenance and repairs.
 If your tenants aren’t doing their part to maintain the house, the problems can get even worse.
 Some landlords will hire property management companies to help, but that will only cut into their profits.
-Below, we offer several ways to help you professionally and effectively handle maintenance issues for your Renton rental property.
+Below, we offer several ways to help you professionally and effectively handle maintenance issues for your Kent rental property.
 Properly being able to handle issues as they arise will save you time and money in the long run.

 Create Open Lines of Communication